Dexters-Hub/bodybuilder/CONTRIBUTING.md

 ## Guidelines

-* Write small commits with concise, descriptive messages.
+- Write small commits with concise, descriptive messages.
-* Include tests for any new feature, and regression tests for any bug fix.
+- Include tests for any new feature, and regression tests for any bug fix.
-* Write [es2015+ javascript][1].
+- Write [es2015+ javascript][1].
-* Try to keep the code style consistent.
+- Try to keep the code style consistent.
 Follow existing patterns.
-* Modify or add to the README if your feature needs instructions on how to use it.
+- Modify or add to the README if your feature needs instructions on how to use it.

 ## Development

 Fork, then clone the repo:

     git clone https://github.com/your-username/bodybuilder.git

+Basically create a `branch from master` and work on that:

+    git checkout -b name_of_the_branch

 Install dependencies using npm (install [node][2] first if necessary).